- Population: 31.8 million

 Venezuela crisis briefing

-Since 2015, 2.3 million Venezuelans have fled the country due to growing insecurity, instability and violence.
+Since 2015, 3 million Venezuelans have left the country due to growing insecurity, instability and violence.
 Inside the country, food, medicine and other basic goods have become increasingly hard to come by and out of reach for millions.
 The IRC launched an emergency response to provide lifesaving support to those in need in Venezuela and neighboring Colombia.

 What caused the current crisis in Venezuela?